-One of them repeatedly hammered on the issue of when the Book of Acts was dated.
+One of them repeatedly hammered on the issue of when the book of Acts was dated.
 We spent an inordinate amount of time on this topic.
 Since I'm not an expert on New Testament documents, I did not have counter facts and scholarly references to quote off the top of my head.
 But, I did say that there are scholars on both sides of the argument on when Acts was dated and that I could find scholars to support my position as they have found scholars to support theirs.
 I told him I preferred to look at the internal evidence of Acts and judge it from there.
 They were persistent.
-So, I've written a response on the topic of when the Book of Acts was written.
+So, I've written a response on the topic of when the book of Acts was written.

 At one point during the conversation, after hearing so many irrational comments from them, I commented that if they wanted to be called the Rational Response Squad, they needed to employ logic properly.
-They didn't like that and said that it was an ad hominen.
+They didn't like that and said it was an ad hominem.
 Actually, that is not an ad hominem.
-An ad hominem attack is an attack on a person in order to invalidate an argument instead of dealing with the argument, therefore, to say that a person's argument is not rational is not an attack on the person.
+An ad hominem attack is an attack on a person in order to invalidate an argument instead of dealing with the argument; therefore, to say that a person's argument is not rational is not an attack on the person.
 Likewise, to say they are not being rational is not an attack on their persons.
 It is an attack on their rationality--the very thing they claim to use.

 Nevertheless, this went on for about an hour.
 Finally, one of them asked how I knew if my presuppositions were true and theirs were not.
 I recall that the way the question was asked wasn't very precise, so I wanted to write it down exactly as it was asked in order to respond to it properly.
 Someone in the background on their team got angry that one of their own asked the question.
 Then I was told to answer the question.
-When I told them I wanted to answer it and asked if it could be restated, I was interrupted again, told to answer, and eventually they hung up on me even though I repeatedly said that I wanted to answer their question.
+When I told them I wanted to answer it and asked if it could be restated, I was interrupted again, told to answer, and eventually, they hung up on me--even though I repeatedly said I wanted to answer their question.
 In fact, before they hung up on me, I said that we would need to use logic to examine their presuppositions to see which were true or false.
 Apparently, they would have none of that.
-In my opinion, this area of presuppositions is a weakness on their part, and they wanted to end the discussion before it got too difficult for them.
+In my opinion, this area of presuppositions is a weakness on their part; and they wanted to end the discussion before it got too difficult for them.
 Again, that's just my opinion.

 In all, it was very frustrating.
 It was more like a gang of atheists attacking a single Christian than it was a serious point counter-point discussion.
 Mind you, I don't have a problem tackling atheists in group situations.
 But when they become argumentative, interrupt constantly, offer opinions as facts, and quote liberal scholars as proof of their position, it's almost impossible to respond in a competent and immediate fashion which, I believe, is why they use this approach against Christians.
 As the title of this article says, it's method over substance.